Zaloog/kanban-python/README.md

    <br />

 - *storage-file for each board*: Each created board comes with its own name and `pykanban.json` file, which stores all tasks for that board.
-The files are stored in board specific folders under `.kanban-python/kanban_boards/<BOARDNAME>`
+The files are stored in board specific folders under `$USER_DATA_DIR/kanban-python/kanban_boards/<BOARDNAME>`

-- *column customization*: kanban-python comes with 5 pre-defined colored columns: [Ready, Doing, Done, Archived, Deleted] More column can be added manually in the `pykanban.ini`, also the visibility can be configured.
+- *column customization*: kanban-python comes with 5 pre-defined colored columns: [Ready, Doing, Done, Archived, Deleted] More column can be added manually in the `pykanban.ini`, also the visibility can be configured there.

 - *time-tracking*: for each task it is tracked, how long it was in the
  <span style="color:yellow">Doing</span> column, based on the moments when you update the task status.